YaremaMaksym/bus-ticket-booth_TECH/README.md

 The application should now be running on [http://localhost:8080](http://localhost:8080).

 ## Configuration
-The project uses the `application.properties` file to configure the database connection.
+The project uses the `application.properties` file to configure the database connection locally.
 Here is an example of the file contents:

 ```
 spring: